denzhel/denzhel.github.io/_posts/2020-04-20-elasticsearch-move-shards.md

 categories: Elasticsearch
 ---

-Since one of our nodes used most of it's disk space, we needed to move some shards to other nodes.
+Since one of our nodes used most of its disk space, we needed to move some shards to other nodes.

 List all the nodes on your cluster:
 ```